wmglab-duke/pyfibers/docs/source/algorithms.md

 :align: center
 :alt: ScaledStim.run_sim() diagram

-Process of calculating the spatiotemporal profile of extracellular potentials applied to the model fiber by {py:meth}`~pyfibers.stimulation.ScaledStim.run_sim`, which incorporates the spatial distribution of potentials in response to 1 mA stimulation (:math:`V_e(z)`), the unit waveform (:math:`W(t)`), and the stimulation amplitude (a).
+Process of calculating the spatiotemporal profile of extracellular potentials applied to the model fiber by {py:meth}`~pyfibers.stimulation.ScaledStim.run_sim`, which incorporates the spatial distribution of potentials in response to 1 mA stimulation ({math}`V_e(z)`), the unit waveform ({math}`W(t)`), and the stimulation amplitude ({math}`a`).
 If potentials from multiple sources and the corresponding waveforms are provided, steps A–D are performed for each combination of source/waveform/stimulation amplitude, and the results are summed across sources before proceeding.
 ```

-## {py:meth}`~pyfibers.stimulation.IntraStim.run_sim()`
+## {py:meth}`IntraStim.run_sim() <pyfibers.stimulation.IntraStim.run_sim()>`

-:py:class:`~pyfibers.stimulation.IntraStim` is a simpler class for **intracellular** stimulation.
+{py:class}`~pyfibers.stimulation.IntraStim` is a simpler class for **intracellular** stimulation.
 It injects current directly into a chosen fiber section.
 Key points:

 - The user specifies:
   - **Pulse** parameters: width, frequency, duration.
   - **Location** along the fiber: e.g., the middle node or the first node.
-- `pyfibers.stimulation.IntraStim.run_sim(amplitude, fiber)` sets up and applies a square current pulse inside the specified section.
+- `IntraStim.run_sim(amplitude, fiber)` sets up and applies a square current pulse inside the specified section.
 The amplitude is scaled by the given stimulation amplitude.
 - For multi‑pulse waveforms, {py:class}`~pyfibers.stimulation.IntraStim` repeats square pulses at intervals (pulse repetition frequency) until `tstop`.